 Financial Aid

-Administered by the Office of Financial Aid, the purpose of financial aid at Skidmore College is to give those students who could not otherwise afford it the opportunity to attend the College, and to attract and retain a qualified, talented, diverse student body that can be expected to contribute substantially to the academic and social life of the community, while distributing available funds in a fair and equitable way.
+Administered by the Office of Financial Aid, the purpose of financial aid at Skidmore College is to give those students who could not otherwise afford it the opportunity to attend the College, and to attract and retain a qualified, talented, diverse student body that can be expected to contribute substantially to the academic and social life of the community, while distributing available funds in support of the College's mission.

 Currently, approximately 50% of Skidmore students are receiving Skidmore-administered scholarships, grants, loans, and/or work awards, which are offered singly or in various combinations.
-Approximately, 52% of the students at Skidmore receive some form of assistance from the College or from outside sources.
+Approximately, 54% of the students at Skidmore receive some form of assistance from the College or from outside sources.
 Numerous financing plans and options are available to families not eligible for need-based financial aid.
-(See Fees and Expenses for monthly payment and tuition prepayment plans.)
+(See Bursar's office website.)

 The largest contributor of student financial aid funds is the College, although federal and state programs and private donors assist significantly.
 Skidmore participates in the following federal programs: